U.S. Department of State Seal

 Note: Additional documents may be requested.

 • Authentication of Documents: You may be asked to provide proof that a document from the United States is authentic.
-The U.S Department of State’s Authentications Office has information on the subject.
+The U.S. Department of State’s Authentications Office has information on the subject.

 5. Apply for Your Child to be Found Eligible to Immigrate to the United States as an Orphan

 After you finalize the adoption in Sierra Leone, USCIS must determine if the child meets the definition of an orphan under U.S. immigration law in order for the child to immigrate to the United States.
-You will need to file a Form I-600, Petition to Classify Orphan as an Immediate Relative, on behalf of the child and unless an exception applies, you must identify a primary provider.
+You will need to file a Form I-600, Petition to Classify Orphan as an Immediate Relative, on behalf of the child and unless a limited exception applies, you must identify a primary provider.

-When a Form I-600 petition is adjudicated by USCIS in the United States, the consular section in Freetown, Sierra Leone, must complete a Form I-604, Determination on Child for Adoption (sometimes informally referred to as an orphan determination), to verify the child’s orphan status.
-When a Form I-600 petition is adjudicated by an international USCIS office, USCIS generally completes the Form I-604 determination.
+When a Form I-600 petition is adjudicated by USCIS in the United States, the U.S. Embassy’s consular section must complete a Form I-604, Determination on Child for Adoption (sometimes informally referred to as an orphan determination), to verify the child’s orphan status.

-Once your adoption is complete and the Form I-604 determination has been completed, finding that your child meets the legal definition of an orphan for immigration purposes, you need to apply for three documents before your child can travel to the United States:
+Once your adoption is complete and the Form I-604 determination has been completed, finding that your child meets the legal definition of an orphan for immigration purposes, there are a few more steps to take before your child can enter the United States.

 Birth Certificate

-You will need to obtain a birth certificate for your child.
+You will need to obtain a new or updated birth certificate for your child.

 To obtain a new birth certificate for the child in Sierra Leone, you (or someone you have given power of attorney) must go to the Office of Birth Records.
 Then an affidavit must be filed with the Justice of the Peace to reflect the updated information filed at the Office of Birth Records.
 The affidavit is returned to the Office of Birth Records, which will then provide a birth certificate in the child’s new name within a couple of days.
-The cost is 1,500 Leones (approximately 15 cents).
+The cost is 60 Leones (approximately $2.50).

 Sierra Leone Passport